ent/ent/doc/website/blog/2021-10-11-generating-ent-schemas-from-existing-sql-databases.md

 go run -mod=mod ariga.io/entimport/cmd/entimport -h
 ```

-If `entimport` is running correctly the command will print:
+`entimport` will be downloaded and the command will print:
-> If it's not working make sure you have Go installed and don't forget the `go get` part above.

 ```
 Usage of entimport: